As a runner you might unfortunately find yourself with one of the most common foot problems for runners.

 Around 5.7% to 39.3% of runners experience a foot injury or problem in a year while training.

-This page will address 11 common foot problems for runners that most runners face and aren’t always able to identify them.
+This page will address 11 common foot problems for runners that most runners face and aren’t always able to identify.

-All their life goals and performance can be undermined by exhaustion, injury and loss of training due to injury.
+All your life goals and performance can be undermined by exhaustion, injury and loss of training due to injury.

 Because there’s no escaping from foot problems, if you face it, you need to treat it.